dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 1. Unzip the file you just downloaded and copy the content of it.
 2. Go to the main folder of your Home Assistant installation.
 This is the folder where you config is.
 (Hint: its the folder where the file `ui-lovelace.yaml` and `configuration.yaml` is located).
-3. Rename your existing file `ui-lovelace.yaml` to `ui-lovelace.back.yaml` (so you have a backup of this file).
-2. Copy the content of the downloaded folder to the main folder of your Home Assistant installation.
+3. Copy the content of the downloaded folder to the main folder of your Home Assistant installation.

-*NOTE: You need to overwrite the file `ui-lovelace.yaml` with the file from the downloaded folder*

 ### Step 3 - Set the configuration files